 Jernigan stated yes, sir.
-Even if the property is on the D&D list, the citizen can still pull a demolition permit.
-Public hearing CLOSED.
+Even if the property is on the D&D list, the citizen can still p a demolition permit.

 MOTION by Williams, SECOND by Warren, to approve Resolution 24-41 declaring the structure/s on the property a dilapidated public nuisance and authorize the abatement thereof as set forth in the resolution.
 The motion carried by the following vote: